kainino0x/webgpu-cross-platform-demo/README.md

 pre-release spec changes).
 Requires `chrome://flags/#enable-unsafe-webgpu` on Chrome/Edge.

-**Note:** To build, the active Emscripten version must be at least 2.0.0.
+**Note:** To build, the active Emscripten version must be recent.
+Use the latest Emscripten version for best results including bugfixes to the WebGPU bindings.

 ```sh
 # Make sure Emscripten tools are in the path.